Hi there Ariel! Thanks for making time to talk with me today. Has Philly dug out from that storm last weekend yet?

 Nope!
 Drag for me started as a Halloween costume.
-I was Ariel (The Little Mermaid) one night.
-And then Britney on the other.
+I was Ariel from The Little Mermaid one night and then Britney Spears on the other.
 They were both tragic.
 I’m sure I thought I looked amazing with my Dior Airflash and lip gloss.
 No shit, my friend literally says that I said “I don’t know why you wear so much makeup in drag.
-I literally already look like Britney Spears.”
+I literally already look like Britney.”
 REALLY QUEEN!?
-So that’s my excuse as to why I now paint myself like a live Bratz Doll.
+So that’s my excuse as to why I now paint myself like a living Bratz Doll.

 I was going to ask where your name came from but I think you just beat me to the punch.

 The Disney Princess I always wanted to be, and the brand I will never afford.

 I’m nodding my head as I look at my own last name.
 You don’t see a lot of queens with last names like Target or Macy’s.